 If you allow a rejection by a gatekeeper to negatively impact you, there is little chance you will ever be successful.

 The beautiful thing about be being blocked by a gatekeeper is the same thing is most likely happening to your competitor.
-Big difference is your competitor is probably blowing off the opportunity, leaving the door wide open for you once you get past the gatekeeper.
+The big difference is your competitor is probably blowing off the opportunity, leaving the door wide open for you once you get past the gatekeeper.

 I’ve seen many situations where huge sales have been made after getting past the gatekeeper.